Jury Duty

 Will I Be Paid For Being A Juror?

 Yes.
-You will be paid a minimum of $6.00 for each day you actually serve on the jury and for the initial “show-up” day.
+You will be paid a minimum of $20.00 for each day you actually serve on the jury and for the initial “show-up” day.
 You will also be given an opportunity to donate your juror pay to one of several worthwhile charities related to the criminal justice system.
-Effective January 1, 2006, juror pay has been increased to $40 per day for each day of actual service on the jury.
+Juror pay has been increased to $58 per day for each day of actual service on the jury from the 2023 Texas Legislative Session.

 Must My Employer Pay Me While I Am On Jury Duty?